 Yes.
-We recommend that all employees cancel business trips to any destination where travel dates are within the next two months (approx. mid of May).
+We recommend that all employees cancel business trips to any destination until further notice.
 Cancellation fees will be covered by the institute.
-Please also refrain from booking any trips or tickets for the time being.
-If the trip or event is scheduled more than two months ahead, we recommend you choose flexible tariffs and/or tickets with cancellations and rebooking options even if these are only available at more expensive rates.
 If you have any questions on this matter, please contact your direct supervisor.

 I have booked a holiday in the upcoming weeks/months which I now can’t or don’t want to start out due to the current Corona crisis.
 Am I allowed to move my holiday to a date later this year?

 We understand that the current crisis has caused turmoil in many people’s plans.
 Therefore, we agree to employees shifting their granted holidays from now to a time later in the year.
 However, the more requests accumulate later, the lesser it will be possible to grant every individual wish.
 Therefore, if you request to shift your holiday, please get in touch with your respective teams to seek clarification and solutions so that as many wishes as possible can be granted later.
 We also kindly ask our employees to take residual leave days from 2019 within H1 of 2020.
 At the moment we expect to return to a higher operation mode until the end of H1.
 Please bear in mind that we will need a workforce on site big enough to compensate for the time the institute operated in restricted and minimal mode.

 Home office/ Child care

 Is it possible to exempt employees from work, who aren’t able to switch to the home office due to the specifics of their tasks and functions?